BinYang-tju/BinYang-tju.github.io/_pages/about.md

 I am currently an Associate Researcher with the College of Intelligence and Computing, Tianjin University, Tianjin, China.
-And I am an member of HPC&Arch team, led by Prof. Ce Yu.
-From 2022 to 2024, I was a Postdoctoral Researcher in the TH-HPCA Group (advised by Prof.Wei Xue), Department of Computer Science and Technology, Tsinghua University, Beijing, China.
+And I am an member of HPC&Arch team, led by ***Prof. Ce Yu***.
+From 2022 to 2024, I was a Postdoctoral Researcher in the TH-HPCA Group (advised by ***Prof.Wei Xue***), Department of Computer Science and Technology, Tsinghua University, Beijing, China.
 I received the Ph.D degree from the School of Software, Shandong University, JiNan, China, in June 2022.
 My research interest includes HPC, parallel I/O, storage and AI system.